 Years 0-10 Draft Curriculum Feedback

-The Ministry of Education is now consulting on the draft curriculum (Yr 0-10) for all remaining learning areas (Maths and English went through this process last year).
-PPTA Te Wehengarua is encouraging all members to take part in the feedback process.
+The Ministry of Education consulted on the draft curriculum (Yr 0-10) for all remaining learning areas (Maths and English went through this process last year).

-The guidance on this page will support you to give feedback to the Ministry of Education about the proposed draft curriculum.
-Please also refer to your subject association for more detailed information about content in your specific learning area(s).
+The guidance on this page supported feedback to the Ministry of Education about the proposed draft curriculum.
+Do refer to your subject association for more detailed information about content in your specific learning area(s).

 Useful guidance